loopandlearn/news/docs/index.md

 * This featured a talk with Joe Donahue and Tina Hammer, parents of teen&nbsp;<span translate="no">Loopers<span translate="no">&nbsp;at various stages of independence
 * The link to the video replay with be posted here as soon as it is available.

-Many sessions are recoderd.
+Many sessions are recorded.
 This full list is found here:

 * Recorded sessions at&nbsp;[<span translate="no">LOOP and LEARN</span>&nbsp;YouTube Channel](https://www.youtube.com/c/loopandlearn)